My kids have been planning this Halloween since last Halloween.

 10 Tips for Trick-or-Treating with Toddlers

-Choose the right costume.
+Choose the right costume

 There are some cute costumes out there, but remember that simple beats cute-but-complicated.

-Most kids don’t like wearing masks for long either, try nontoxic face paint instead.
+Most kids don’t like wearing masks for long either, try non toxic face paint instead.

 Make sure you can dress your toddler warm enough under their costume.

-Even if you aren’t intending to be out after dark, it’s not a bad idea to slap some reflective tape over your toddler’s costume, just to be safe.
+Even if you aren’t intending to be out after dark, it’s a good idea to place some reflective tape on your toddler’s costume, just to be safe.

-Talk about Halloween etiquette.
+Talk about Halloween etiquette

 The last thing you want to be doing while trick-or-treating is nagging your kid at every door to “remember to take just one.”

-Inspect all candy before anything is eaten.
+Inspect all candy before anything is eaten

-An adult should always look through the loot first to identify possible choking hazards, foods your child is allergic to, and any candy that’s open or just looks off.
+An adult should always look through the candy first to identify possible choking hazards, foods your child is allergic to, and any candy that’s open or just looks bad.

 Tip: Have some non-candy treats at home that you can swap out before you let the kids dive in.

-Prep for unexpected surprises.
+Prep for unexpected surprises

 Being scared is part of Halloween’s charm, so chances are high that at some point someone will jump out and say “boo!” or you’ll pass an older trick-or-treater with a seriously terrifying costume.

-Skip the super spooky houses.
+Skip the super spooky houses

 If you come across a house that you think will overwhelm your toddler, don’t feel bad about skipping it.

-Time it right.
+Time it right

 Young children can’t hold up for too long, and everyone will have more fun if you stop before they’re too tired or overstimulated.

-Have a candy plan.
+Have a candy plan

 The temptation of a bucket full of candy is too much for a toddler to resist.
 (Heck, it’s too much for most adults to resist!)

 Tell your child ahead of time how many pieces she can eat that evening, how many she can have each day throughout the next week, and when the candy will be gone.

-Pick an appropriate candy bag.
+Pick an appropriate candy bag

 Make sure it’s small enough for your toddler to hold himself and has an easy-to-grip handle.

-Take a dump bag.
 A bigger bag to dump your toddlers smaller loot bag into.